CopperEgg/apidocs/alerts/issues.md

 where <br>
 per_page = No. of issues to be fetched in a page (in one call).
 Maximum is 100. <br>
-page_number = Number of batch to be fetched.
-By default it is 1.<br>
+page_number = Number of the batch to be fetched.
+By default, it is 1.<br>
 begin_time = The time in seconds from 1st Jan 1970 till the lower limit of required date.<br>
 end_time = The time in seconds from 1st Jan 1970 till the upper limit of required date.

-If begin_time and end_time are not specified, it fetches the all the issues for site and return result on basis of pagination done according to page_number and per_page option.
+If begin_time and end_time are not specified, it fetches the all the issues for the site and returns result on basis of pagination done according to page_number and per_page option.
-If any of the above parameter are not sent with curl request, the request will return the first 100 isuues of site.
+If any of the above parameters are not sent with curl request, the request will return the first 100 issues of the site.

 The API key is a unique key that identifies each customer.
 You can obtain it by clicking the Settings tab while logged on to Uptime Cloud Monitor UI.